MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -Is

-Specifies the Is operator, which gets objects when the property value is an instance of the specified .NET Framework type.
+Indicates that this cmdlet gets objects if the property value is an instance of the specified .NET Framework type.
 Enclose the type name in square brackets.

 For example, `Get-Process | where StartTime -Is [DateTime]`

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter